Quick start

 cpu,1722171239,8.965748824811843

-TINE prints out a CSV line per every 3 seconds until it is stopped by pressing ^C.
+^CTINE prints out a CSV line per every 3 seconds until it is stopped by pressing ^C.

 Each line in the content represents the "cpu" inlet, which generates data consisting of a timestamp in UNIX epoch time and the corresponding system CPU usage percentage.

-at the end of the file, it changes the out outlets.file
+Add format="json" at the end of the file, it changes the out outlets.file applying JSON format instead of CSV which is default.

 Using shebang

-with the actual path to the tine executable file on your system.
+Edit the cpu.toml file and add the following line at the beginning: #!/path/to/tine run.
+Replace /path/to/tine with the actual path to the tine executable file on your system.

-The chmod +x cpu.toml
+The chmod +x cpu.toml to make it executable.

 Run